BrianAcosta110325/todoapp-fe/README.md

-# Getting Started with Create React App
+# React Todo App (or your project name)

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a simple React app built with TypeScript.
+It includes custom components like a loading screen and others to manage tasks.
+It's a good starting point to experiment with state management, hooks, and writing tests in React.

 ## Available Scripts

 In the project directory, you can run:

-### `npm start`
+### `npm run start`

-Runs the app in the development mode.\
+Runs the app in development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:8080](http://localhost:8080) to check it in the browser.

-The page will reload if you make edits.\
+The page reloads automatically when you save changes.
-You will also see any lint errors in the console.
+You’ll also see lint errors directly in the console.

-### `npm test`
+### `npm run test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in interactive watch mode.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+Useful to make sure everything works while developing.

+## Components Overview

+### `App`

+Main component that combines and structures all the smaller components.
+It also handles the initialization of variables and sets up the basic layout.

+---

+### `Filter`

+Allows filtering Todos by:

+- Text
+- Priority
+- Completed status

+The filter sends query parameters to the backend API to get the filtered results.

+---

+### `CreateTodo`

+Displays a form to create a new Todo.
+It collects the input data and sends it as JSON to the backend via the API so the Todo can be added.

+---

-### `npm run build`
+### `Metrics`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+Shows stats about Todos, including:

+- General average time to complete a Todo
+- Priority-based average completion time

+All data is provided by the backend.

+---

-### `npm run eject`
+### `List`

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).
+Displays all the Todos returned from the backend.
+Includes a bunch of features to interact with the list:

+- **Edit**: Update an existing Todo (uses the same logic as creation)
+- **Pagination**: Navigate through multiple pages of Todos
+- **Mark as Done/Undone**: Toggle the completed status
+- **Sorting**: Order by priority or due date
+- **Delete**: Remove a Todo
+- **Due Date Color Coding**: Each Todo is styled based on how close the due date is, according to the backend